zaralogue/team-resources/README.md

 ## My role
 I'm here to unblock you, provide opportunities for you to expand your methodological toolkit, and learn more about GitHub as a product and community.

-I care about where you want to be in your career long-term, and will help you acquire experiences while we work together than take you closer to those goals.
+I care about where you want to be in your career long-term, and will help you acquire experiences while we work together that take you closer to those goals.
 I commit to weekly 1:1s so I can learn more about how to help you achieve your goals.

 I care about you as a human outside of work as well, and support whatever you need to do to keep yourself happy and healthy.

 I am a mom to two kids in addition to working so time is precious.
 I make an effort to shove as much as I can into regular working hours in order to keep my family schedule.
-That said, I do sometimes work at night or on the weekend but have NO expectation for you to reply to me outside of regular business hours.
+That said, I do sometimes work at night or on the weekend but have NO expectations for you to reply to me outside of regular business hours.

 ## Your role